larsjuhljensen/tagger/README.md

 3. final score
 4. all remaining columns are unused

+## TODO ##

+* Autogenerating the dictionary
+* post processing scripts to write the output into string db

 ## Contact ##

 * Contact: Lars Juhl Jensen, lars.juhl.jensen (at) cpr.ku.dk